ashim888/dataStructureAndAlgorithm/codes/expressions/README.md

 			read its corresponding value and push it into vstack 1.2 if scanned symbol is operator then
 		– pop and place into op2
-		– op and place into op1
+		– pop and place into op1
 		– compute result according to given operator and push result into vstack
 2. pop and display which is required value of the given postfix expression
 3. return